Latest TRP Ratings: Naagin Is Back On Top Slot; YRKKH At Fifth Place; Ishqbaaz Is Out Of TRP Race!

 - Flashback 2018 — Top 5 ODI Innings By Indian Batsmen

-The latest TRP/BARC ratings for week 50 (December 8 -December 14, 2018) are out.
+The latest TRP/BARC ratings for week 50 (December 8 - December 14, 2018) are out.
 Colors' Naagin 3 is back on top slot, while Zee TV's Kundali Bhagya and Kumkum Bhagya have occupied second and third places, respectively.
-Lux Golden Rose Awards 2018 has occupied the eight spot.
+Lux Golden Rose Awards 2018 has occupied the eighth spot.
 Zee TV's Manmohini and Star Plus' Ishqbaaz are out of TRP race.
 SAB TV's Taarak Mehta Ka Ooltah Chashmah has retained its seventh spot, Star Plus' Kulfi Kumar Bajewala has dropped down to the fourth spot.

 Among channels, Star Plus and Zee TV have retained their first two spots.
 Colors has occupied the third spot, while Sony TV has dropped down to the fourth place.